Sexuality in Islam: Ramadan

-With regard to marriage of one who is intersex, if it is an unambiguous case, then according to how he or she is classified, he or she may marry someone of the opposite gender.
-If it is an ambiguous case, then the marriage of such a person cannot be valid, the reason being that he may be male, in which case how can he marry another male, or may be female, in which case she can't marry another female like her.
-If this individual is sexually attracted to females and claims to be a man, this is a sign that he is most likely male, and vice versa.

-Intersex medical interventions are considered permissible to achieve agreement between a person's exterior, chromosomal make-up or sex organs.
-They are regarded as treatment and not the altering of Allah's creation or imitation of the opposite sex.

 Family planning

 Contraception

 The Quran does not contain explicit text regarding contraception.
 Muslims refer to the hadith on the question of contraception.
 According to Muslim scholars, birth control is permitted, when it is temporary and for a valid reason.
 As such, the withdrawal method of contraception—'Azll—is allowed according to the hadith.
-Muslim jurists concur with its permissibility and use analogical deduction to approve other forms of contraception (e.g. condom usage).
+Muslim jurists concur with its permissibility and use analogical deduction to approve other forms of contraception (e.g., condom usage).

 Under normal circumstances, sterilization is not considered to be permitted in Shari’ah.
 The irreversible nature associated with both the male and female sterilizations contradicts one of the primary purposes of marriage which is to have children, as mentioned by Abu Hamid al-Ghazali in his Ihya’ Ulum al-Din.
 Furthermore, sterilization is considered a form of self-mutilation (muthla), which is forbidden.
-Only in cases of absolute necessity is sterilization permitted.
+While sterilization as a form of permanent contraception is primarily forbidden in Islam, sterilization is allowed for specific health indications such as uncontrolled diabetes, heart disease, or congenital abnormalities incompatible with life.
+In such cases, patients may be sterilized after they have given their free, informed consent.